willfind/nimble/README.md

 to see what's possible.

 However, the best way to see what nimble is capable of is to see it in action.
-So we also invite you to check out the examples below and explore how Nimble makes data science easier!
+So we invite you to check out the examples below and explore how Nimble makes data science easier!

 ### Examples